-Indicator 1.2.1 Degree of habitat protection for selected focal species, including species at risk 1.2.2 Degree of suitable habitat in the long term for selected focal species, including Indicator Statement(s) species at risk 1.2.1 - Percent of forest management activities consistent with management strategies (both landscape and stand level) for Species at Risk and/or Species of Management Concern.
-Element(s) 1.2 Species Diversity 1.3 Genetic Diversity Value(s) and Objective(s) Value 1.1: Sustainable populations of flora and fauna native to the DFA (natural abundance and distribution of species within their natural range) Objective 1.1.1: Ensure habitat for species where ecologically appropriate Maintain a range of temporal and spatial distribution of all natural habitats necessary to support native self-sustaining populations.
-Value 1.3: Genetic Diversity.
-Objective 1.3: Maintain natural genetic diversity.
+Indicator Statement(s) 7 - Percent of forest management activities consistent with management strategies (both landscape and stand level) for Species at Risk and/or Species of Management Concern.
+Target 100% Basis for Target Legal obligations, use of best available information and habitat supply modeling done at the provincial/regional level for specific focal species.
+Variance None.
 Description and Background While ecosystem conservation is the coarse-filter approach to biodiversity management, species diversity is the fine-filter approach.
 For most species, forest managers can influence habitat only, not species populations.
 To account for the degree of habitat protection for selected focal species, including at risk species, this indicator looks at the proper execution of operational plans where those plans contain conservation measures for Species of Mangement Concern.
 Maintenance of wildlife habitat over the long-term is critical to meeting the genetic diversity requirements of sustainable forest management.
 Each of the selected focal species have specific habitat attribute requirements (i.e. snags, closed canopy forests, limited road access, etc.) that need to be maintained for optimal habitat value.
-This indicator, along with several other indicators in the SFM Plan (i.e. 3.1.2 level of downed woody debris) help to protect habitat for selected focal species, including species at risk.
+This indicator, along with several other indicators in the SFM Plan (i.e. 16 - level of downed woody debris) help to protect habitat for selected focal species, including species at risk.
 Canfor includes commitments in site/logging plans or other operatinal plans to manage the habitat of the DFA's Species of Management Concern.
-These species will include at risk species and other focal species and are identified in Appendix 3 of this SFM Plan.
+A current list of species of management concern is developed for the DFA and is provided to Canfor staff.
 Strategy Government's policy and legally established framework for the protection of biodiversity values and species at risk under provincial and federal legislation includes the establishment of parks and protected areas, as well as the protection of biodiversity, riparian and aquatic habitats, old-growth forests, ungulate winter range, specific wildlife features and the habitat for listed species at risk.
 For some of these species, specific habitat conservation targets have been established that identify the amount, distribution and attributes of desireable habitat.
 For the remaining species, desirable habitat conditions have been identified for each species.
 Canfor manages spatial information that identifies the broad habitat types and locations for each of the Species of Management Concern.
 Where applicable, this information is brought forward into operational plans to manage for the desired habitat conditions.
 Plans are properly executed providing desired results.
 Post harvest evaluations and other applicable post activity forms (i.e. road construction or site preparation) assess plan conformance.
+Current Status The following table displays the percent of forest management activities consistent with management strategies (both landscape and stand level) for Species at Risk and/or Species of Management Concern (2014 Baseline data).
+2012/13 2013/14 100% 100% See Appendix 3 for the complete list of Species of Management Concern within the DFA.